 Further Information: The cemetery is accessed by a 200m gravel track, which is suitable for vehicles, therefore access and parking are easy.

-Mendinghem is one of the trio of cemeteries given names by the troops to recognise the work of the Casualty Clearing Stations stationed there, (Bandaghem and Dozinghem were the other two).
-In July 1916 the 46th Casualty Clearing Station was opened at Proven and this site was chosen for its cemetery.
-Burials first took place in August 1916.
-In July 1917, four further clearing stations arrived in Proven in readiness for the forthcoming allied offensive on this front and three of them, the 46th, 12th and 64th stayed until 1918.
-From May to July 1918 during the German Spring Offensive, field ambulances were again posted at Proven.
-The cemetery was closed in September 1918 although there was one further burial added later.
+In July 1916, the 46th (1st/1st Wessex) Casualty Clearing Station was opened at Proven and this site was chosen for its cemetery.
+The first burials took place in August 1916.
+In July 1917, four further clearing stations arrived at Proven in readiness for the forthcoming Allied offensive on this front and three of them, the 46th, 12th and 64th, stayed until 1918.
+From May to July 1918, while the German offensive was at its height, field ambulances were posted at Proven.
+The cemetery was closed (except for one later burial) in September 1918.

 The cemetery was designed by Sir Reginald Blomfield